Costco can help you save money, but there may also be some costly mistakes lurking in your favorite warehouse retailer if you’re not paying attention.

 A great Costco hack is to take advantage of Costco’s in-store Kirkland Signature brand, which may be less expensive than some name-brand items on the shelf, including paper products, foods, and even alcohol.

-If you’re a shopper who sticks with the name brands, you may want to try and switch to the Kirkland Signature version and see if that can save you some extra money for a product of similar quality.
+If you’re a shopper who sticks with the name brands, you may want to try switching to the Kirkland Signature version and see if it can save you some extra money for a product of similar quality.

 Bottom line